The Commercial Male — institutional male modeling archetypes from 1970 to 2025

 One Disclosure (Once, Then Retired)

-I have proximity to the system being examined.
+I have proximity to the system being examined, but no standing within the Index itself.

-A registry that bends to accommodate its observers is not an archive.
-It is narrative management.
+That exclusion is intentional and correct.
+A registry that bends to accommodate its observers is not an archive; it is narrative management.

-The Index measures outcomes.
+The Index measures verified campaign participation.
 This critique measures interpretation.

 That distinction is essential.